Six Weeks of unlimited visits - from 27 July to 4 September

 Book Online and Save!

-Pre-book your admission tickets online to guarantee entry and save.
-When pre-booking you can choose an entry time that suits you and once you’re at the Museum you can stay as long as you like!
-Last admission is 2 hours prior to the seasonal closing time.
+Pre-book your admission tickets online to guarantee entry and enjoy savings.
+Choose a convenient entry time, and once you arrive, stay as long as you like!
+(Please note: last admission is 2 hours before seasonal closing.)

 Book Online & Save